lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 Save the file and exit `nano`.

+TODO: How to install the script on PinePhone via SD card or Bluetooth

 When we're ready do coding on PinePhone, enter this at the command line...

 ```bash